stupidusername/CrazyTwatterSpaghetti/README.md

     }
     ```

+- `/api/add-vote-pool/<tweet_id>/<option_index>/<intended_hits>/<max_tries>`

+  Start a vote pool.
+This method responds as soon as the pool is created.
+  The status of the pool can be checked later on.

-- `/api/poll-vote/<tweet_id>/<option_index>/<votes>`
+  - Params:

-  Use the loaded accounts to try to give a certain number of votes to a given poll option.
-  The number of tries will be lower than the specified number of votes if there is no enough accounts loaded.
+    - `tweet_id`: Twitter status id.
+    - `option_index`: Selected option index.
+    - `intended_hits`: Intended number of successful votes.
+    - `max_tries`: Maximum number of tries.

   - Response example:

     ```
     {
+      "id": 1,
+      "tweet_id": 1111111111111111111,
+      "option_index": 1,
+      "intended_hits": 10,
+      "max_tries": 100,
+      "create_datetime": "2018-10-21 23:38:51",
+      "status": "running"
+    }
+    ```

+- `/api/vote-pool-info/<id>`

+  Check the status of the vote pool give its id.

+  - Response example:

+    ```
+    {
+      "id": 1,
+      "tweet_id": 1111111111111111111,
+      "option_index": 1,
+      "intended_hits": 10,
+      "max_tries": 100,
+      "create_datetime": "2018-10-21 23:38:51",
+      "status": "finished",
-      "tries": 10,
+      "tries": 11,
-      "hits": 9,
+      "hits": 10,
       "errors": [
         {
           "screen_name": "john_doe",
-          "error": "Unable to login: non-existing user or incorrect password."
+          "error": "Cannot vote.
+Account status: suspended."
         }
       ]
     }
     ```

+  - Notes:

+    - `status` can take the values `running`, `finished` or `interrupted`.
+    - The number of tries can be lower than the specified if there are no enough available accounts.